platzky/platzky/docs/plugins/shortcodes.rst

 what the author meant, and guessing quietly drops or reparents their content.

 Two things are deliberately *not* errors.
 A tag name no plugin registered passes through as written — platzky has no opinion on a name it does not know.
-And content nobody vouched for is parsed leniently, because escaping mangles its tags on the way in: the quotes in ``[wrap tone="loud"]`` become entities, the opening tag stops matching, and its closing tag is left with nothing to close.
+And content nobody :term:`vouched <vouching>` for is parsed leniently, because escaping mangles its tags on the way in: the quotes in
+``[wrap tone="loud"]`` become entities, the opening tag stops matching, and its closing tag is left with nothing to close.
 Parsed strictly, anyone able to write a comment could fail a page render by using a shortcode perfectly correctly.